-You can join the Plan on the same day you can enter our group medical plan.
+You can enter the Plan on the same day you can enter our group medical plan.

-4. What must I do to enroll in the Plan?
+04. How do I enroll in the Plan?

-Before you can join the Plan, you must complete an application to participate in the Plan.
-The application includes your personal choices for each of the benefits which are being offered under the Plan.
-You must also authorize us to set some of your earnings aside in order to pay for the benefits you have elected.
+Before you can join the Plan, you must complete an enrollment form.
+The enrollment form will allow you to select which benefits you want to participate in under the Plan.
+This form will also authorize the Company to redirect some of your earnings in order to pay for the benefits you select.

 However, if you are already covered under any of the insured benefits, you will automatically participate in this Plan to the extent of your premiums unless you elect not to participate in this Plan.
+These benefits are listed in the Article titled: "Benefits".

-II OPERATION
+II.
+ARTICLE - OPERATION

-1. How does this Plan operate?
+01. How does this Plan operate?

-Before the start of each Plan Year, you will be able to elect to have some of your upcoming pay contributed to the Plan.
+Before the start of each Plan Year, you will be able to elect to have some of your earnings contributed to the Plan.
 These amounts will be used to pay for the benefits you have chosen.
-The portion of your pay that is paid to the Plan is not subject to Federal income or Social Security taxes.
-In other words, this allows you to use tax-free dollars to pay for certain kinds of benefits and expenses which you normally pay for with out-of-pocket, taxable dollars.
-However, if you receive a reimbursement for an expense under the Plan, you cannot claim a Federal income tax credit or deduction on your return.
-(See the Article entitled "General Information About Our Plan" for the definition of "Plan Year.")
+The portion of your earnings that is paid to the Plan is not subject to Federal income or Social Security taxes.
+In other words, this allows you to use tax-free dollars to pay for certain kinds of benefits and expenses that you normally pay for with out-of-pocket, taxable dollars.
+However, if you receive a reimbursement for an expense under this Plan, you cannot claim a Federal income tax credit or deduction on your return.
+Participation in this plan is completely voluntary.